Psychoanalysis: Ego psychology

 Ego psychology was initially suggested by Freud in Inhibitions, Symptoms and Anxiety (1926), while major steps forward would be made through Anna Freud's work on defense mechanisms, first published in her book The Ego and the Mechanisms of Defence (1936).

 The theory was refined by Hartmann, Loewenstein, and Kris in a series of papers and books from 1939 through the late 1960s.
 Leo Bellak was a later contributor.
 This series of constructs, paralleling some of the later developments of cognitive theory, includes the notions of autonomous ego functions: mental functions not dependent, at least in origin, on intrapsychic conflict.
 Such functions include: sensory perception, motor control, symbolic thought, logical thought, speech, abstraction, integration (synthesis), orientation, concentration, judgment about danger, reality testing, adaptive ability, executive decision-making, hygiene, and self-preservation.
 Freud noted that inhibition is one method that the mind may utilize to interfere with any of these functions in order to avoid painful emotions.
 Hartmann (1950s) pointed out that there may be delays or deficits in such functions.

-Frosch (1964) described differences in those people who demonstrated damage to their relationship to reality, but who seemed able to test it.
+Frosch (1964) described differences in those people who demonstrated impairment in their relationship to reality, but who seemed able to test it.

 According to ego psychology, ego strengths, later described by Otto F. Kernberg (1975), include the capacities to control oral, sexual, and destructive impulses; to tolerate painful affects without falling apart; and to prevent the eruption into consciousness of bizarre symbolic fantasy.
 Synthetic functions, in contrast to autonomous functions, arise from the development of the ego and serve the purpose of managing conflict processes.
 Defenses are synthetic functions that protect the conscious mind from awareness of forbidden impulses and thoughts.
 One purpose of ego psychology has been to emphasize that some mental functions can be considered to be basic, rather than derivatives of wishes, affects, or defenses.
 However, autonomous ego functions can be secondarily affected because of unconscious conflict.
 For example, a patient may have an hysterical amnesia (memory being an autonomous function) because of intrapsychic conflict (wishing not to remember because it is too painful).

 Taken together, the above theories present a group of metapsychological assumptions.
 Therefore, the inclusive group of the different classical theories provides a cross-sectional view of human mental processes.
 There are six "points of view", five described by Freud and a sixth added by Hartmann.
 Unconscious processes can therefore be evaluated from each of these six points of view: